realmagicgreen/magicgreenastro/src/content/posts/indonesian-reclaimed-wood.md

 ---
 title: Indonesian Reclaimed Wood
-subtitle: "Reclaimed timber is trendy now!
-Check out this smart way to up-cycle old wood turning it into furniture."
+subtitle: 'Reclaimed timber is trendy now!
+Check out this smart way to up-cycle old wood turning it into furniture.'
-description: "Rest easy, feel good, you are sitting on a reclaimed timber chair!
-Recently Indonesia and specially in Bali, have seen a boom in reclaimed wood furniture."
+description: 'Rest easy, feel good, you are sitting on a reclaimed timber chair!
+Recently Indonesia and specially in Bali, have seen a boom in reclaimed wood furniture.'
 category: products
 pubDate: 2018-06-26
 publish: true